 Early letter formation and handwriting are fundamental language skills that everyone needs to learn.
 If children develop an enthusiasm for reading, they will be interested in letters and words so that handwriting would be a natural process.

 The age your child learn to ready fluently should be when they become confident to read on their own wich they gain with your efforts, support and quality time.

 The secret is to help your child to develop curiosity and interest in reading.
 Children’s attitude to reading and their interest in books affects their progress immensely.

 Reading with pleasure will enhance the opportunity to learn new words and be put together in an exciting way when writing.

 Without having the pleasure for reading, the writing would be restricted and would not flow smoothly.

 How can I help my child to start reading?

-A child is learning all the time, and a child can be reading at age 2.
-Involving children in activities that are laying the foundations for early reading and writing is essential.
+Children learning all the time, and a child can be reading at age 2 when they are involved in activities that lay the foundations for early reading skills.